Southwest Allergy & Asthma Center

 Food Allergy Oral Desensitization

 We are one of only a few outpatient clinics in the United States that are currently treating patients with a process called Food Allergy Oral Desensitization.
 Previously, once a patient was diagnosed as having a particular food allergy, avoidance of that offending food was the only treatment option.
 Now, through a delicate process called oral desensitization, our office is able to gradually reintroduce the allergic food back into the diet of the patient under a strict protocol.
 This has proven highly successful for most patients.
-Any patient that is 4 years or older with a documented food allergy to milk, egg, wheat, peanut, and or soy is eligible for this process.
+Any patient that is 4 years or older with a documented food allergy to milk, egg, wheat, peanut, rice, soy and/or tree nuts is eligible for this process.
 There are exclusionary criteria that may prevent us from performing this protocol of desensitization.
 We encourage you to visit our office to learn more about how we can help you if you suffer from food allergy.

 Food Desensitization -